 Not only will a custom closet finally give you space to stash all your clothes—it can give you a proper spot to put all your other “stuff.”
 There are tons of neat features and accessories you can include in your custom closet design that’ll keep you more organized.
-Here are our faves that can turn a good closet into a great closet.

 You’ve just spent a small fortune on your weekly dry cleaning bill to refresh your most expensive clothes.
 You arrive home with your pile of unwieldy, plastic-covered clothes, and eager to get them off your hands, you shove them in your closet.
 But rather than hang your pricey blouses, jackets, skirts and pants on wire hangers covered with foam or paper, your most expensive items really should live on your nice hangers.